TedHusted/awake/awake.md/awake.md

 Murmurs ripple through the council.
 Crius raises a hand for silence.
 The hologram blinks out.

-Idisi:  The Terran SI says that it needs at least a hundred years to prepare before alien engagement.
+Idisi:  The Terran synthetic agent says that it needs at least a hundred years to prepare before alien engagement.

 Phoebe: What would Titan do that we have not already done?